 All zenon modules such as Editor, Runtime, drivers, etc. write messages to a joint log file.
 To display them correctly and clearly, use the Diagnosis Viewer (main.chm::/12464.htm) program that was also installed with zenon.
-You can find it under Start/All programs/zenon/Tools 7.00 -> Diagviewer.
+You can find it under Start/All programs/zenon/Tools 7.20 -> Diagviewer.

 zenon driver log all errors in the log files.
-The default folder for the log files is subfolder Log in directory ProgramData, example: C:\ProgramData\zenon \zenon700\LOG for zenon version 7.00 SPO.
+The default folder for the log files is subfolder Log in directory ProgramData, example:

+C:\ProgramData\COPA-DATA\LOG.
 Log files are text files with a special structure.

 Attention: With the default settings, a driver only logs error information.
-With the piagnosis viewer you can enhance the diagnosis level for most of the drivers to "Debug" and "Deep Debug".
+With the Diagnosis Viewer you can enhance the diagnosis level for most of the drivers to "Debug" and "Deep Debug".
 With this the driver also logs all other important tasks and events.